 If you are a veteran on an International Relations degree path, or you are studying a foreign language, or you simply want to get out of the country for a while, studying abroad is invaluable to your long-term success.
 There are hundreds, if not thousands, of programs for dozens of different countries available for students of all ages and degree paths.

-For me, it came down to a choice between Amideast and CIEE.
-These are both non-profits which offer educational exchanges.
+For me, it came down to a choice between Amideast [editor’s note: link non-functional as of July 7, 2021] and CIEE.
+These are both non-profits that offer educational exchanges.
 Amideast is focused primarily on the Middle East while CIEE runs programs all over the world.
 I found the application process at Amideast too difficult for a simple Marine Infantryman like myself, so I chose CIEE instead.
 I’m glad I did.

 The Foundation for Global Scholars offers scholarships each year to young global scholars.